Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Enchant an item, adding an affix to it by spending essence crystals.

-Select an affix and a set of arms or armor.
+Select a trinket, or an affix and a set of arms or armor.
 Successfully adding this affix to the gear consumes 10 essence crystals per gear point of that affix (to a minimum of 0) are consumed, transformed into the magic of the enchantment (but not lost if you fail).
 If the affix is prismatic, 30 essence crystals must be consumed instead.
+Creating trinkets always costs 10 essence crystals.

-Make an Expertise (Anima), Expertise (Arcana), Expertise (Fontcraft) or Expertise (Tinkering) skill check, with a difficulty set by the rarity of the affix.
+Make an Expertise (Anima), Expertise (Arcana), Expertise (Fontcraft) or Expertise (Tinkering) skill check, with a difficulty set by the rarity of the affix or trinket.
 Add a bonus of 5 times the current danger level of the area you are in to that skill check.
-If you succeed, add that affix to the item’s affixes.
+If you succeed, create that trinket or add that affix to the item’s affixes.

 - **Common:** difficulty 10
 - **Advanced:** difficulty 15